 Changing the PDF Tickets file name

-Unfortunately it is not currently possible to change the PDF file name as it needs to be in a specific format.
+Unfortunately, it is not currently possible to change the PDF file name as it needs to be in a specific format.
 The letters that you see are a combination of the ticket number and hash code that serves as a security and data validation check.
-This makes it harder to access the PDF files directly by automated bots.
+This is a security feature as it makes it harder for automated bots to access the PDF files directly.